HMS Montrose (F236): 2011–2023

 On 22 March 2021, it was announced that Montrose as well as sister ship Monmouth would be decommissioned earlier than planned as part of defence's Integrated Review.
-As of 2021, Montrose remained deployed east of Suez but was scheduled to return to the UK in 2022 following which she will be retired, about 4-5 years earlier than previously planned.
+As of 2021, Montrose remained deployed east of Suez but was scheduled to return to the UK in 2022 following which she was retired, about 4-5 years earlier than previously planned.

 On 23 January 2022, the Royal Navy seized 663 kg of heroin, 87 kg of methamphetamine, 291 kg of hashish, and marijuana during a raid from Montrose, reportedly worth 15 million British pounds ($20 million).

-As of June 2022, the out of service date for Montrose is expected to be 2023.
-On 4 November 2022 Montrose left United Kingdom Naval Support Facility where she has been permanently based since April 2019.
-She arrived back in U.K. waters in mid-December 2022 and is slated to be decommissioned in Spring 2023.
+As of June 2022, the out of service date for Montrose was brought forward to early 2023.
+On 4 November 2022 Montrose left United Kingdom Naval Support Facility where she was permanently based since April 2019.
+She arrived back in U.K. waters in mid-December 2022 and was decommissioned on 17 April 2023.

+In 2022, Montrose spent 212 days at sea.

 Visits to Dundee and Montrose

 Montrose has visited Dundee on many occasions, include Easter 1997, 6–9 November 1998 (Dundee Navy Days), 9 October 2004 (for wreath-laying ceremony commemorating the 200th anniversary of the death of Admiral Adam Duncan), 4 June 2005, and 9–13 November 2006 (covering the Remembrance Sunday memorial service).

-The port of Montrose is smaller than Dundee, but Montrose has called in five times.
-The first visit took place in November 1999, followed by four other visits, one in July 2002, when the ship was granted the Freedom of Angus by the Provost Mrs Frances Duncan, and marched through the town, and six years later in November 2008, when Angus Provost Ruth Melville took the salute during a Remembrance Sunday parade in which this Freedom was exercised.
+The port of Montrose is smaller than Dundee, but Montrose has called in six times.
+The first visit took place in November 1999, followed by five other visits, one in July 2002, when the ship was granted the Freedom of Angus by the Provost Mrs Frances Duncan, and marched through the town, and six years later in November 2008, when Angus Provost Ruth Melville took the salute during a Remembrance Sunday parade in which this Freedom was exercised.
 The ship returned to Montrose in July 2014, where they exercised the Freedom of Angus in front of Provost Helen Oswald, and conducted numerous engagements in the local area.
 The ship visited for a fifth time in July 2018, welcoming members of the public on board for a brief tour of the deck.
+The last visit took place in March 2023 just before her decommissioning.
+Montrose was decommissioned on 17 April 2023.